terigenbuaa/sheep_vision/README.md

 ## News

+- `2025/11/13`: We release a paper representing our work on RF-DETR, [RF-DETR: Neural Architecture Search for Real-Time Detection Transformers](https://arxiv.org/abs/2511.09554), on Arxiv.
 - `2025/10/02`: We release RF-DETR-Seg (Preview), a preview of our instance segmentation head for RF-DETR.
 - `2025/07/23`: We release three new checkpoints for RF-DETR: Nano, Small, and Medium.
     - RF-DETR Base is now deprecated.
 We recommend using RF-DETR Medium which offers subtantially better accuracy at comparable latency.